aluhrs/caching_proxy_server/README.md

 ##Manual Integration Testing:

-1. Run the program - ```ruby init.rb``` It will prompt you, but the information is also below.
+1. Run the program: ```ruby init.rb```
-2. Open a browser.
-3. Type in localhost:2000/one (or anything after the slash).
-It should respond with a response as well as 'Received response from server:'
+2. A browser directed to localhost:2000/one should open for you.
+It may take a second to load.
+It should respond with 'Received response from server:' as well as the response from http://google.com/one.
-4. After the / type in anything else.
-It should respond with a response as well as 'Received response from server:'
+3. Type in localhost:2000/two (or anything after the slash).
+It should respond with 'Received response from server:' as well as the response from http://google.com/two.
-5. Type in /maps (or the first thing you typed again).
-It should respond with a response as well as 'You've hit the cache.'
+4. Since the maximum elements in the cache is set to 2, if type in localhost:2000/one again, it should respond with 'You've hit the cache' as well as the cached response.
+5. Similar testing can be done for duration and bytesize, eg make one request and then waiting ~2 minutes to make the next request.
+6. Exit program by using ctrl c.

 Notes: